-Kim Goldberg is an award-winning poet, journalist and author living on unceded Snuneymuxw territory (Nanaimo, BC).
+Kim Goldberg is an award-winning poet, journalist and author in Nanaimo, BC.

 Visit Pig Squash Press for details on Kim's literary life including her latest book, Devolution (Caitlin Press, 2020) - surreal poems and fables of ecopocalypse.